 The project embraces a conversion of an existing old house from the 14th century in Puglia, south Italy.
-The house was part of a so-called “Masseria”, a traditional farmhouse in the countryside of Puglia, on top of a small hill and oriented towards the sea.
+Located on top of a small hill and oriented towards the sea, the house was part of a so-called “Masseria”, a traditional farmhouse in the countryside of Puglia.

 The existing house’s most dominant features are the interior arches that span the single rooms on the inside and that continue on the exterior façade.
 The arches provide light and direct access from each room towards the exterior space.